 Certain Centuri debt instruments have leverage ratio caps and fixed charge ratio coverage requirements.
 At December 31, 2023, Centuri was in compliance with all of its covenants.
 Under the most restrictive of the covenants, Centuri could issue over \$108 million in additional debt and meet the leverage ratio requirement.
 Centuri has at least \$15 million of cushion relating to the minimum fixed charge ratio coverage requirement.
 Centuri's covenants limit its ability to provide cash dividends to Southwest Gas Holdings, Inc., its parent.
 The dividend restriction is equal to a calculated available amount generally defined as 50% of its rolling twelve-month consolidated net income adjusted for certain items, such as parent contribution inflows, Linetec redeemable noncontrolling interest payments, or dividend payments, among other adjustments, as applicable.
-Under these restrictions and the financial covenants of the amended revolving credit facility, Centuri's ability to pay dividends to Southwest Gas Holdings, Inc. to satisfy dividends declared for its stockholders.
+Under these restrictions and the financial covenants of the amended revolving credit facility, Centuri's ability to pay dividends to Southwest Gas Holdings, Inc. is limited.
+However, such dividends are not customarily relied upon in order for Southwest Gas Holdings, Inc. to satisfy dividends declared for its stockholders.